sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 1. Benchmark which which was implemented in [RStudio](https://rstudio.com/) and designed by The University of Melbourne
 2. My Model for which I followed the following steps

+1. Grouping:
+    -  Removed unnecessary columns
+    - Grouped the data by State
+2. Fit the model.
+	 - Total Cases: Algorithm based on `curve_fit using Logistic Function f(x), defined below.
+Which will fit f(x) curve to total number of COVID-19 cases with in a 95% confidence.
+		> f(x) = capacity / (1 + e^-k*(x - midpoint) )

+	 - Total New: Algorithm based on `curve_fit using Gaussian Function g(x), defined below.
+Which will fit g(x) curve to new cases of COVID-19 with in a 95% confidence.
+		> f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)
+	- Outputs: optimal parameters for a given function

+3. Predictions:
+	- The `forecast_curve` takes `curve_fit` models which provides optimal parameters for a given function (step 2), and applies it to a new independent variable based on observations (cases) to forecast.
+	- outputs: Graph of actual vs forecast

+For the benchmark model the

 [^11]:[Time Series Forecasting with Parametric Curve Fitting](https://medium.com/analytics-vidhya/how-to-predict-when-the-covid-19-pandemic-will-stop-in-your-country-with-python-d6fbb2425a9f)